Researchers hoping to reduce water use at power plants

 MORGANTOWN, W.Va.
 (AP) — Researchers at West Virginia University are testing an idea to help save freshwater resources by combining wastewater from power plants with wastewater from fracking.

 Thermoelectric plants use water in heat exchangers.
-As it evaporates, natural salts concentrate to the point where they could foul the cooling system.
+Over time some of the water evaporates and the natural salts in the water become concentrated to the point where they could foul the cooling system.
+That water is called blowdown water.
+It has to be treated before it can be further recirculated or returned to a river or lake.

-Meanwhile, water from fracking contains other substances that could harm the cooling towers, like magnesium and strontium.
-But when the two are mixed together, the chemicals combine in a way to precipitate out of the water.
-This produces clean water to recirculate.
+Meanwhile, produced water from fracking contains other substances that could harm the cooling towers, like magnesium, calcium and strontium.
+But when the two wastewater streams are mixed together, the chemicals combine in a way to precipitate out of the water.
+This produces clean water to recirculate as well as two beneficial byproducts: chlorine to disinfect the cooling system and 10-pound brine that has several industrial applications.

+"The beauty of this approach is you solve two problems with one integrated solution," said Lance Lin, a civil and environmental engineering professor and principal investigator on the project.

+Lin said they are still in the early stages of the project.
+They've determined the mixing ratio to get the best results and now are looking at treatments that could further clean the wastewater.

 Information from: The Dominion Post, http://www.dominionpost.com